British Rail Class 802: Great Western Railway

-Following the introduction of the Class 802 units, the surplus Class 180 units were transferred in stages to East Midlands Railway to replace EMR's three six-carriage HSTs inherited from Grand Central.
-Hull Trains have configured their Class 802s so that Coach A contains standard seating with wheelchair accommodation, Coach B and Coach C are both standard seating, Coach D is both standard- and first-class seating and Coach E is completely first-class seating with wheelchair accommodation.
-As a reported result of customer requests, the Class 802s do not have a cafe bar, unlike their Class 180 predecessors.
+In April 2023, it was announced that all 36 units would be maintained at the Laira Traction and Rolling Stock Maintenance Depot in Plymouth.

 TransPennine Express

 In March 2016, the train operator First TransPennine Express announced the awarding of a contract to Hitachi Rail Europe and leasing company Angel Trains for the supply of 19 five-car Class 802 sets, which would be primarily operated on the North Transpennine route between Liverpool, Manchester, Leeds, Newcastle and Edinburgh.
-It had been ordered as one part of ambitious plans to bolster route capacity by 80%.
+It had been ordered as one part of plans to bolster route capacity by 80%.
 According to Robin Davis, TPE's Head of New Trains, a major rationale behind the Nova 1 fleet was its bi-mode capability, noting that electrification ambitions often had much uncertainty, while a bi-mode fleet eliminated the operational risk to such uncertainty.

-While these trains were initially given the Class 803 designation, they were officially redesignated as 802/2s prior to the delivery of the first unit.
+While these trains were initially given the Class 803 designation, they were officially re-designated as Class 802/2 prior to the delivery of the first unit.
 During December 2017, it was announced that production of the first unit for the operator had begun.
 In July 2018, testing of the type commenced on the East Coast Main Line.
 TransPennine Express has branded its new overall fleet Nova, each of the new types being designated either '1', '2' or '3' - the Class 802s being called Nova 1.

 During July 2019, TransPennine Express formally accepted the first of its Class 802 trainset.
 As per the original schedule, the fleet was due to enter service from summer 2019.
 On 28 September 2019, the first Nova 1 entered revenue-earning service; unit 802201 worked the 06:03 from Newcastle to Liverpool Lime Street as well as the return 09:25 service.
 Clearance for the service had only been received the evening beforehand.
 Regular scheduled working commenced shortly thereafter.